 From time to time we may ask you to confirm the accuracy of your Personal Data.

 (G) Data Minimisation

-We take every reasonable step to ensure that your Personal Data that we Process are limited to the Personal Data reasonably required in connection with the purposes set out in this Policy.
+We take every reasonable step to ensure that your Personal Data, processed by us, are limited to the Personal Data required in connection with the purposes set out in this Policy.

 (H) Data Retention

-We take every reasonable step to ensure that your Personal Data are only Processed for the minimum period necessary for the purposes set out in this Notice.
+We take every reasonable step to ensure that your Personal Data is only processed for the minimum period necessary for the purposes set out in this Notice.
 The criteria for determining the duration for which we will retain your Personal Data are as follows:

 |(1) we will retain copies of your Personal Data in a form that permits identification only for as long as:|

 |(a) we maintain an ongoing relationship with you (e.g., where you are lawfully included in our mailing list and have not unsubscribed); or|